cferdinandi/adventure/content/adventures/new-years-tower.md

 - **Time Portal.** As you step through an entrance, you find yourself in another part of the tunnel (either a place you've already been or somewhere completely new).
 It's now D6/2 hours in the past or future (heads for future, tails for past).
 - **Roof Collapse.** The roof caves in on either side of the party.
 You can keep them together or split them up.
 Requires a successful DR Hard roll to escape.
 - **Flood Room.** Gates slam down on either side of the room.
 Water begins seeping in from the floor.
 The room will completely flood if it's not opened in the next 5 minutes.
 There could be a hidden off switch somewhere.
+- **Submerged Tunnel.** A section of tunnel is submerged in water.
+On a successful DR Medium Perception Check, players will notice something slithering under the water.
+If they enter a third of the way in, a giant snake will attack.
 - **Lava Bridge.** The tunnel abruptly stops, opening up over a river of molten lava.
 A rickety rope bridge spans across.
 It will collapse with only half the party across, or if too many people are on it at once.
 - **The Cliff.** The only way forward is up a 15' sheer brick wall.
 At the top, you can see an opening and torch light.
 A rope ladder hangs a few inches over the edge, far out of reach.
 - **The Gate.** A metal gate blocks the way, and can't be lifted by hand.
 A metal chain that can be used to pull it open runs from the ceiling to a peg on the wall about 10' away from the gate.
 Letting go of the chain causes the gate to slam shut.
 How can everyone get through?